Criminal law of Singapore: Mens rea

-For drug trafficking offences, individuals found in possession of a certain quanitity of drugs are presumed to be guilty of the offence and having to prove, on the balance of probabilities, that they did not have mens rea.
+For drug trafficking offences, individuals found in possession of a certain quantity of drugs are presumed to be guilty of the offence and having to prove, on the balance of probabilities, that they did not have mens rea.
 It is sufficient for an accused to prove that he merely did not know that the contents that he trafficked were controlled drugs.
 However, when the prosecution argues that an accused was wilfully blind, the burden remains on the prosecution.

 The standard of criminal negligence is the same as that of civil negligence in Singapore law, including for professional negligence.
 Professionals who fail to meet the tortious Bolam standard can as criminally negligent as well.
 The rule in Nettleship v Weston, that inexperience is not considered in negligence, has been affirmed in Singaporean criminal law.
 Notwithstanding, there is no proximate cause requirement in criminal negligence; the accused need only have substantially contributed to the harm incurred.
+Whereas negligence only requires individuals to fail to fulfil a duty of care, rashness additionally requires that an act be committed with the knowledge that it would fail, or risk failing, to meet that duty of care.

+Wilful blindness is a way by which mens rea may be found in the absence of actual knowledge.
+It requires: a clear and grounded suspicion; reasonable means of inquiry of finding out; and a deliberate refusal to pursue such means.